freemansoft/Flutter-AdaptiveCards/README.md

 * There is currently no way to unset a container style inside a child container.
 This means you can't get back to a card background color in a nested container if you set it somewhere in the widget tree betwen you and the card.
 * Make a single purpose dart file for consumer imports with no code in it in place of `flutter_adaptive_cards.dart` or move the code in that file.
 * Inject locale behavior in more places
-* Data merge changes - possibly related to template
-  * `InitData` / `InitInput` should be rethought or replaced with templates
-    * `initData` currently injected directly into a widget
-    * `initInput(initData)` used to replace values. initData is a widget parameter. `initInput` is called if initData exist on component
-  * `loadInput` used for choice selector lists only, at runtime, in choice set. bound by id
-    * currently invoked direclty in code in handlers in sample
 * _Card Elements_ missing implementations and features
   * Add [`RichTextBlock`](https://adaptivecards.io/explorer/RichTextBlock.html)
   * Add [`TextRun`](https://adaptivecards.io/explorer/TextRun.html)